 Applications are invited for six full-time HEARD PhD Research Scholarship at the University of KwaZulu-Natal in South Africa.
-Citizens of all African countries are eligible to apply for this scholarship programme.
+Citizens of all African countries are eligible to apply for this application programme.

 The aim of our PhD programme is to produce expertly qualified graduates to advise or to be part of influential policy-making or programme implementing entities in Africa.

 The University of KwaZulu-Natal or UKZN is a university with five campuses in the province of KwaZulu-Natal in South Africa.
 It was formed on 1 January 2004 after the merger between the University of Natal and the University of Durban-Westville.

 Course Level: The studentships are available to pursue PhD programme.

 Study Subject: Six full-time PhD opportunities are available to students conducting research in one of the following areas:

 - Health Financing

 - Unsafe Abortions

 Award: Scholarship offers:

 - The sponsorship will commence in February 2018.